stagedml/pylightnix/docs/Reference.md

   seconds starting from the UNIX Epoch.
 Zero and negative numbers count backward from the current time.

+FIXME: If name is a stage, then this function instantiates this stage before searching.
+Thus, the storage is moified, which may be a undesired behaviour

 <a name="pylightnix.bashlike.diff"></a>
 ## `diff()`